ianrenton/planesailing-server/README.md

 For more information on the Plane/Sailing project, please see https://ianrenton.com/hardware/planesailing

-**NOTE: The Plane/Sailing client does not currently connect to this server.
-Version 2 of the client is still under development at this time!**
+**NOTE: Plane/Sailing version 2 is still in development.
+The Plane/Sailing client does not currently connect to this server.
+The instructions on the linked web page have also not yet been updated to reflect version 2.
+A full client update and setup walkthrough is planned for summer 2021.**

 ## Features